 Percy's father, William "Dad", was footy club secretary in 1896, 1917-1923 and life member of the Richmond Football club and Richmond Cricket club.
 Percy was awarded both honours as well, thus becoming the only father-son combination to achieve those two honours each.

-As a cricketer, Percy played for the Richmond Second XI, and the 'Ramblers'; and later was appointed as Secretary of the Richmond Cricket Club from September 1 1933-1961.
+Later he was appointed as Secretary of the Richmond Cricket Club from September 1 1933-1961.
 He retired with ill-health in 1961 and died in his house in Lennox Street, Richmond on May 8 1963.

 A testimonial fund raised 1,000 pounds in his name.